Table of Contents

 ROE is the ratio of net income to average shareholders' equity over a financial period.
 It expresses the profitability generated on the owners' invested capital and is typically stated as a percentage.

 In essence, a higher ROE indicates that management is using shareholder funds effectively.
-However, what constitutes a “good” ROE depends heavily on context — including industry norms, capital structure, and business model.
+What constitutes a strong ROE varies significantly by industry norms, capital structure, and business model, which is why context is essential to any meaningful interpretation.

 How to Calculate ROE

-Intel’s ROE of approximately 23% indicates strong profitability on shareholder funds during that fiscal year.
-Yet to understand what drives this figure, and whether it is sustainable, we must look beyond the headline number.
+Intel's 22.6% ROE signals strong profitability on shareholder funds for that year.
+To understand what drives the figure and whether it is sustainable, however, we need to decompose it using the DuPont framework.

 Decomposing ROE: The DuPont Formula

-To uncover the sources of profitability, analysts decompose ROE into three drivers: profitability, efficiency, and leverage.
-This approach, known as the DuPont Formula, originated from the DuPont Corporation in the early 20th century and remains a cornerstone of financial analysis today.
+To uncover the sources of profitability, analysts decompose ROE into three interconnected drivers through an approach known as the DuPont Formula, which originated at the DuPont Corporation in the early 20th century and remains a cornerstone of financial analysis today.
+Those drivers are profitability, efficiency, and leverage, and understanding how each contributes to the headline return is what makes DuPont analysis practically useful rather than merely descriptive.

 Interpreting the Result